basett1/OPENCORE-EFI-MSI-H270-GC-TITAN-RIDGE/README.md

 - [MBarbierato](https://github.com/mbarbierato) for the support and the infos about thunderbolt
 - [Caseysj](https://github.com/CaseySJ) for the huge work on Thunderbolt
 - [Elias64Fr](https://www.tonymacx86.com/members/elias64fr.2347319/about) for the NVM33 modded firmware
+- [Amey Rupji](https://github.com/ameyrupji) for the precious repo, full of infos about titan ridge.
+From him the idea of Titan Ridge on hack is started for me.

 # If you need help please contact us on [Telegram](https://t.me/HackintoshLife_it) or [Web](https://www.hackintoshlife.it/)